rudberga/CI-MS1-wedding-website/README.md

 > *- "As a guest, I expect to find all the practical information I need, so I can prepare for the wedding"*

-> *- "As a guest, I expect that I will be able to smoothly RSVP to the invitation, so that I do not have to contact the couple directly for that purpose"*
+> *- "As a guest, I expect that I will be able to smoothly RSVP to the invitation, so that I do not have to send it by letter or email"*

 > *- "As a guest, I expect to find more information about the couple who are getting married, so I can learn more about them"*